leftyonthehill/gmat/readme.md

    '''python BuildApiStartupFile.py'''

 3. **Connect API to repo**
-   Copy the path to '.../GMAT Install' and paste it in this repo's load_gmat.py script for either the desktop path or the laptop path (this will change later, was intended to help me switch between two of my computers while traveling)
+   Copy the path to .../GMAT Install and paste it in this repo's load_gmat.py script for either the desktop path or the laptop path (this will change later, was intended to help me switch between two of my computers while traveling)

-4. **Install libraries ** -
+4. **Install libraries** -
    Install supporting **Python** libraries:
    - Numpy
    - Matplotlib

+5.  **Test for correct install ** -
-5. Run 'testThrusting.py' and analyze the station keeping data!
+   Run 'testThrusting.py' and analyze the station keeping data!